Photo: Steve J Sherman

 Born in New York City, Andrew graduated from the Fieldston School and earned both Bachelor’s and Master’s degrees from The Juilliard School in Piano and Conducting.
 He served as assistant conductor at La Scala and at the National Symphony under Rostropovich.
 His many honours in addition to Norway’s Order of Merit include Yale’s Sanford Medal, the Elgar Society Medal, and an Honorary Doctorate from the University of Bournemouth.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact James Brown Management to ensure that you receive the most up to date version.
-Email: Elin Jones
+Email: Jessica Grime

 PDF